gpetraroli/server_environment_configs/caddy/deploy_symfony_caddy.md

+[Index](../README.md) > Deploy a Symfony application in a Caddy enviroment

-# Deploy a Symfony with Caddy server
+# Deploy a Symfony application in a Caddy enviroment

 If folder /var/www does not exists create it:
 ```